17frankj/Maze-Solver/README.md

 # Generate Fully Rendered 3D Maze
 ## Program that generates fully lite and rendered Randomly Generated Maze in Open Gl
-## Basic animations such as movment and intro cutscene implemented fully in C
+### Basic animations such as movment and intro cutscene implemented fully in C
-## Fully playable randomized Maze
+### Fully playable randomized Maze
-## Automatic maze solving using a Backtracking Algorithm
+### Automatic maze solving using a Backtracking Algorithm
+### All lighitng done from stratch with controllable FLashlight

 ### Created by : Joshua Frank
 ### Completed  : 12/05/2025